Battery charging diagnosis at a glance

 Alternator not helping

-Think ignition trigger, DC-to-DC charger status, current limit, chassis voltage, and protected wiring.
+Think ignition trigger, DC-to-DC charger status, input fuse, current limit, chassis voltage, and protected wiring.

 Battery-side symptom